Wild's Zach Parise: 'Hockey could really take advantage of the situation'

 Earlier this week, the NHL announced 23 positive tests for COVID-19 among players training at club facilities and another 12 positive tests from those not skating at team rinks.
 Parise noticed the precautions the league is taking firsthand when he began training at Tria Rink this week, with testing, temperature checks and masks now part of players' routine.

-Still, NHLers can opt out of the remainder of the season under the return to play plan on the table.
+Still, NHL players can opt out of the remainder of the season under the return-to-play plan on the table.

 Although Parise doesn't believe many players will choose to sit out, he said he'd respect a teammate's decision to do so.